Route 1 maine accident today

 What Are the Most Dangerous Roads and Intersections in Maine?

-While every motorist is responsible for exercising adequate care and caution while driving, it is also true that some roads are more dangerous to travel than others.
-The reasons why specific roads and intersections might be more hazardous to motorists include road design, natural geographic features, traffic density, and other factors.
+Every motorist is responsible for exercising caution while driving.
+Even so, it is also true that some roads are more dangerous to travel than others.
+The reasons specific roads and intersections might be more hazardous include many factors.
+These include road design, natural geographic features, traffic density, and other factors.

 US Route-1